Allopurinol Alphapharm (Allopurinol)

 Frequently Asked Questions

-No, there is no evidence that Allopurinol Alphapharm is addictive.
+No, Allopurinol Alphapharm is not considered addictive.

 Important Disclaimer